IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

  <img class="inline"  src="images/key_info.png" alt="Key information icon">  If you update a node module, use the **Quick Restart** icon to restart the node run time in seconds, without redeploying the app.

-5. To try out Live Edit mode, in the directory, click `public/index.html`.
+5. To try out Live Edit mode, in the file directory, click `public/index.html`.
 Change "Hi there!" to "Hi there!
 More title text!".
-You can see the changes in the deployed app.
+When you refresh the browser, you can see the changes in the deployed app.

 **Note** In the video, Adam edits the views/body.jade file.
 However, because that file is no longer in the starter pack, you'll edit the index.html file to get the same results.